Tips for giving self-managed superannuation fund advice

 What happens in the event of theft or fraud?

-In comparison, members of APRA-regulated funds are generally eligible for compensation in the event of theft or fraud.
+Clients should understand that an SMSF does not have the same protections as an APRA-regulated fund and is not eligible for government compensation under Part 23 of the SIS Act.
+In comparison, members of APRA-regulated funds are generally eligible for government compensation under Part 23 in the event of theft or fraud.

-• where member death benefits must be paid, or
+member death benefits must be paid, or

-• if trustees consider they have received unsuitable professional advice.
+trustees consider they have received unsuitable professional advice.

 What are your client’s legal responsibilities as trustee?